Healthcare in India: Access to healthcare

 As of 2013, the number of trained medical practitioners in the country was as high as 1.4 million, including 0.7 million graduate allopaths.
 Yet, India has failed to reach its Millennium Development Goals related to health.
+Developed countries have been able to adapt to the changing needs of a growing elderly population faster than India and other countries with similar socioeconomic conditions and have developed models for over seventy years to address these needs, through more inclusive care and health insurance.
 The definition of 'access is the ability to receive services of a certain quality at a specific cost and convenience.
 The healthcare system of India is lacking in three factors related to access to healthcare: provision, utilization, and attainment.
 Provision, or the supply of healthcare facilities, can lead to utilization, and finally attainment of good health.
 However, there currently exists a huge gap between these factors, leading to a collapsed system with insufficient access to healthcare.
 Differential distributions of services, power, and resources have resulted in inequalities in healthcare access.
 Access and entry into hospitals depends on gender, socioeconomic status, education, wealth, and location of residence (urban versus rural).
 Furthermore, inequalities in financing healthcare and distance from healthcare facilities are barriers to access.
 Additionally, there is a lack of sufficient infrastructure in areas with high concentrations of poor individuals.
 Large numbers of tribes and ex-untouchables that live in isolated and dispersed areas often have low numbers of professionals.
 Finally, health services may have long wait times or consider ailments as not serious enough to treat.
 Those with the greatest need often do not have access to healthcare.